-For students suspended or expelled under this policy, the Director of Student Life shall consult with the student's professors regarding the student's grades for the term during which they have been suspended or expelled.
+For students suspended or expelled under this policy, the Dean of Student Affairs shall consult with the student's professors regarding the student's grades for the term during which they have been suspended or expelled.
 Final determination of grades, however, shall rest with the professors.

-If a student has been removed from the University through disciplinary dismissal or suspension due to disruption of the educational process, or the endangerment of the health and safety of others, and is allowed to return to the University in a subsequent academic term as a student, the Director of Student Life may share with the student's faculty otherwise confidential information concerning the student when in his/her judgment it will further support the student's welfare and educational process.
-To protect confidentiality and the possible sensitive nature of the information, the Director of Student Life (or designee) should share the information in person with the faculty member, and point out the nature of the information and its educational relevance.
+If a student has been removed from the University through disciplinary dismissal or suspension due to disruption of the educational process, or the endangerment of the health and safety of others, and is allowed to return to the University in a subsequent academic term as a student, the Dean of Student Affairs may share with the student's faculty otherwise confidential information concerning the student when in his/her judgment it will further support the student's welfare and educational process.
+To protect confidentiality and the possible sensitive nature of the information, the Dean of Student Affairs should share the information in person with the faculty member, and point out the nature of the information and its educational relevance.
 Only relevant information should be shared, not the entire record.
 No copies of the record shall be made.

-Students suspended under this policy may re-enroll only after certification by a licensed clinical psychologist or psychiatrist, a recommendation from the Director of Student Life after consultation with Career Services & Wellness Center staff and approval from the Vice President for Student Affairs.
+Students suspended under this policy may re-enroll only after certification by a licensed clinical psychologist or psychiatrist, a recommendation from the Director of Student Life after consultation with Student Counseling Center staff and approval from the Dean of Student Affairs.